Skip to content Skip to footer navigation

 CHOICE mattress expert, Peter Zaluzny

-Our lab tests use lasers to assess mattress comfort levels.
+Our lab tests use calibrated dummies to consistently assess mattress comfort levels.

 Of course, there are also other reasons you might be less comfortable.
 You might have changed your sleeping style, moved to a hotter or colder house, or now share your bed with a partner.
 Any of these might have you reconsidering your relationship with your bed and have you looking for a new one.